jkrems/proposal-pkg-exports/README.md

 }
 ```

 Within the `"exports"` object, the key string after the `'.'` is concatenated on the end of the name field, e.g. `import utc from '@momentjs/moment/timezones/utc'` is formed from `'@momentjs/moment'` + `'/timezones/utc'`.
 Note that this is string manipulation, not a file path: `"./timezones/utc"` is allowed, but just `"timezones/utc"` is not.
-The `.` is a placeholder representing the package name.
-The main entrypoint is therefore the dot string, `".": "./src/moment.mjs"`.

 Keys that end in slashes can map to folder roots, following the [pattern in the browser import maps proposal](https://github.com/WICG/import-maps#packages-via-trailing-slashes): `"./timezones/": "./data/timezones/"` would allow `import pdt from "@momentjs/moment/timezones/pdt.mjs"` to import `./data/timezones/pdt.mjs`.